Spring Garden Revival

 Property Line Compliance, Setback Requirements & Utility Protection for Lawn Edging in Plymouth

-Lawn edging projects in Plymouth must comply with zoning setbacks, typically 3-10 feet from property lines—always verify with local ordinances.
-Respecting easements and right-of-way restrictions is crucial.
-Before digging, contact Dig Safe 811 at least 48 hours in advance (72 hours recommended) to mark underground utilities; hand-digging is required near irrigation, lighting, gas, or electric lines.
-Safety protocols include using PPE such as safety glasses, hearing protection, steel-toe boots, and cut-resistant gloves, along with regular equipment maintenance.
-Maintain sight distance triangles of 30-50 feet at intersections and driveways, and avoid blocking hydrants, signs, or emergency access.
-For municipal work, a minimum 1M liability insurance and bonding may be required.
-Plymouth Building Department
+Lawn edging in Plymouth must comply with local zoning setbacks, typically 3-10 feet from property lines, though it is important to verify current ordinances.
+Easement and right-of-way restrictions may apply, especially near sidewalks or public utilities.
+Before any digging, contact Dig Safe 811 at least 48 hours in advance (72 hours recommended) to mark underground utilities; hand-digging is required near irrigation, lighting, gas, or electric lines.
+Personal protective equipment—such as safety glasses, hearing protection, steel-toe boots, and cut-resistant gloves—is mandatory.
+Equipment must be well-maintained to ensure safety.
+Maintain sight distance triangles of 30-50 feet at intersections and driveways, and avoid blocking hydrants, signage, or emergency access.
+For municipal or commercial work, a minimum 1M liability insurance and bonding may be required.

 26 Court Street, Plymouth, MA 02360